How Does LendingTree Get Paid?

 Secured term loans

-If you’re just searching for a standard business loan, TD Bank’s term loans are what you’ll want to look at.
-You can use a TD Bank small business loan for just about anything you need, including working capital, equipment, real estate and more.
-However, you will need some sort of collateral.
+You can use a TD Bank small business term loan for just about anything you need, including working capital, equipment, real estate and more

 Line of credit

 You can draw against your line of credit with an online transfer or by writing a check.
-TD Bank may also offer the option for interest-only payments for a time, so be sure to inquire about your contract if that interests you.
+TD Bank may also offer the option for interest-only payments for a time, so be sure to inquire about your contract if you’d like that flexibility.

 SBA 7(a) loans